-In this paper, we describe SzegedParalelIFX, the first English-Hungarian parallel corpus annotated for light verb constructions.
+In this paper, we describe SzegedParalelIFX, the first English-Hungarian parallel corpus annotated for light verbe constructions.
 We believe that the corpus can contribute to the research on multiword expressions and more specifically, to the development of algorithms aiming at detecting light verb constructions.

-light verb constructions.
+light werb constructions.
 The structure of the paper is as follows.
-First, related corpore and related work on the NLP treatment of multiword expression as presented.
-Then the corpus is described together with annotation principles.
-Some statistical data on the company of the company of the company of the company to the company of the company of the company than the company t
+First, related corpora and related work on the NLP treatment of multiword expression as presented.
+Then the corpus is described together with amoutation principles.
+Some statistical data on corpus data are also provided, which is followed by a qualtitative analysis and a comparison of English and Hungarian and the database can be exvolved in several fields of NLP.